operasoftware/devopera/src/_extensions/basics.md

 ### Step 5 — Packing it all up!

-Once you are satisfied that your extension is finished, you need to package it into a NEX file, as follows:
+Once you are satisfied that your extension is finished, you need to package it into a CRX file, as follows:

 1. Go to the browser address bar and type _opera:extensions_.
 2. Make sure you have “Developer Mode” (located on the top right) checked.